chorifa/minirpc/README.md

 }
 ```

-For Invoker, can call service like this:
+Invoker can call service like:

 ``` java
 RPCReferenceManager manager1 = ReferenceManagerBuilder.init()